 Our client was the director of marketing at a mid-sized software firm.
 She was a sensible woman we had worked with before.

-Everything went well until we reached the final draft.
+Everything went well until I reached the final draft.

 That’s when we needed the blessing of her boss, the VP of Sales & Marketing.